muhammadattia95/caching-workshop/README.md

 ### Solution

 In this scenario, read-aside caching is used to optimize the read-heavy operations, quickly serving users with frequently accessed data from the cache.
 Write-through caching ensures that data consistency is maintained when product updates occur, preventing the cache from serving outdated information such as price and stock availability.
 This combination allows the e-commerce platform to deliver a responsive user experience while keeping the product catalog data updated.
-It is a balance between optimizing read performance and maintaining data integrity, making it a suitable strategy for this real-life use case.
+It balances between optimizing read performance and maintaining data integrity, making it a suitable strategy for this real-life use case.

 This guide will help you set up a Spring Boot project that uses Spring Data, Redis for caching, and H2 as an in-memory database.
 We'll create a simple product catalog management application implementing product listings and update product details using read-aside and write-through caching strategies.